PseudoDesign/hello-bazel-test/README.md

-# Hello Bazel Test
+# Hello Bazel Test Lib

-This is a simple example of setting up a bazel project using Dockerized builds, APIs, and automated tests.
+This is a simple example of setting up a bazel project using Dockerized builds, APIs, and automated unit tests.

 ## Dockerized Builds